 Contact our Clifton, NJ Personal Injury & Workers´Comp Appeal Lawyers for a Free Consultation

 If you or someone you loved has had their personal injury or workers’ compensation claim denied, contact our experienced New Jersey lawyers to discuss your potential appeal.

 You can start the conversation by submitting a form on our contact page or call us immediately at 973-233-4396.
-Your consultation is free and we support clients in Wayne, Woodland Park, Clifton, Paterson, across Passaic County and Northern New Jersey.
+Your consultation is free and we support clients in Little Falls, Wayne, Woodland Park, Clifton, Paterson, across Passaic County and Northern New Jersey.